Withdrawals under Extenuating Circumstances

 - if your course was more than five years ago (eg, withdrawal under extenuating circumstances for a class in Spring 2017 must be requested before the end of Spring term in 2022).

-- if you've applied to graduate and your degree was officially granted/was approved by Senate, or generally if you've already passed the affected course(s).
+- if you've applied to graduate and your degree was officially granted/was approved by Senate (it will show as granted in goSFU), or generally if you've already passed the affected course(s).

 Grounds for the request are: